Gregorian chant: Modality

 Although the modes with melodies ending on A, B, and C are sometimes referred to as Aeolian, Locrian, and Ionian, these are not considered distinct modes and are treated as transpositions of whichever mode uses the same set of hexachords.
 The actual pitch of the Gregorian chant is not fixed, so the piece can be sung in whichever range is most comfortable.

 Certain classes of Gregorian chant have a separate musical formula for each mode, allowing one section of the chant to transition smoothly into the next section, such as the psalm verses that are sung between the repetition of antiphons, or the Gloria Patri.
 Thus we find models for the recitation of psalmverses, Alleluia and Gloria Patri for all eight modes.

 Not every Gregorian chant fits neatly into Guido's hexachords or into the system of eight modes.
-For example, there are chants – especially from German sources – whose neumes suggest a warbling of pitches between the notes E and F, outside the hexachord system, or in other words, employing a form of chromatism.
+For example, there are chants – especially from German sources – whose neumes suggest a warbling of pitches between the notes E and F, outside the hexachord system, or in other words, employing a form of chromaticism.
 Early Gregorian chant, like Ambrosian and Old Roman chant, whose melodies are most closely related to Gregorian, did not use the modal system.
 The great need for a system of organizing chants lies in the need to link antiphons with standard tones, as in for example, the psalmody at the Office.
 Using Psalm Tone i with an antiphon in Mode 1 makes for a smooth transition between the end of the antiphon and the intonation of the tone, and the ending of the tone can then be chosen to provide a smooth transition back to the antiphon.
 As the modal system gained acceptance, Gregorian chants were edited to conform to the modes, especially during 12th-century Cistercian reforms.
 Finals were altered, melodic ranges reduced, melismata trimmed, B-flats eliminated, and repeated words removed.
 Despite these attempts to impose modal consistency, some chants – notably Communions – defy simple modal assignment.
 For example, in four medieval manuscripts, the Communion Circuibo was transcribed using a different mode in each.